 Key trends within the social capital

 The results seen across the range of indicators for social capital, for greater Christchurch, over the last five to seven years, are mixed.
 The proportion of greater Christchurch respondents who indicate feeling a sense of community has been in decline since first measured in the Canterbury Wellbeing Survey in late 2012 (especially so for young people, 18–24 years).
 However, the decline in sense of community appears to have plateaued in recent years, at just below fifty percent of respondents.
-While most respondents reported having regular face-to-face and/or non-face-to-face contact with family and friends in the 2016 General Social Survey, a significant minority (15%) of young people (18–24 years) indicated that they felt lonely or isolated most or all of the time (in the Canterbury Wellbeing Survey 2017 and 2018).
-On the positive side, most respondents indicated that they can express their personal identity in New Zealand, reporting that they find it easy or very easy to be themselves.
-Finally, participation in sports has increased since late 2012, along with increasing attendance and participation in the arts.
+While most respondents reported having regular face-to-face and/or non-face-to-face contact with family and friends in the 2018 General Social Survey, a substantial minority (≈15%) of those aged 18 to 24 years indicated that they felt lonely or isolated most or all of the time in the Canterbury Wellbeing Survey 2017, 2018, and 2019.
+A similar proportion of this age group reported that it was hard or very hard to access emotional support in the 2019 Canterbury Wellbeing Survey.
+Most Survey respondents continue to indicate that they can express their personal identity in New Zealand, reporting that they find it easy or very easy to be themselves.
+Finally, participation in sports has increased overall since late 2012, along with increasing attendance and participation in the arts.

 Key equity issues within social capital

 A number of differences are apparent across the social capital indicators, notably: sense of community, personal identity, loneliness and isolation, and confidence in agencies.
 Age (particularly the youngest and oldest age groups), having a long-term health condition or disability, and identifying as belonging to certain ethnic groups, appear to be related to lower levels of social capital in greater Christchurch.